se2crid/StikDebug/README.md

 - No data collection—ensuring full privacy.

 ## Installation Guide
-For detailed installation instructions, including setup with SideStore, AltStore, or without any store, please refer to our [User Manual](user-manual.md).
+For detailed installation instructions, including setup with SideStore, AltStore, or Altstore PAL (EU), please refer to our [User Manual](user-manual.md).

 ## Building